OlehVorobiov/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 #### Introduction

-In the real world, many systems are not only subject to internal resistive forces (damping) but also influenced by external periodic forces.
-A **forced pendulum** is one where an external agent continuously applies a time-varying force, typically periodic, such as a push at regular intervals.
+In the real world, many systems are influenced not only by internal resistive forces (damping) but also by external periodic forces.
+A **forced pendulum** is an example of a system where an external agent applies a time-varying force, typically periodic, such as a push at regular intervals.
 This makes the pendulum a **non-conservative, driven oscillator**.
+Forced pendulums are a key example of driven systems and have applications in real-world phenomena like metronomes, mechanical clocks, and even seismic waves in structures.

 #### External Forcing Term

-An external force is often modeled as sinusoidal:
+The external force acting on the system is often modeled as sinusoidal:

 \[
 F_{\text{ext}}(t) = F_0 \cos(\omega t)
 \]

+where:

 - \( F_0 \): Amplitude of the forcing (N),
 - \( \omega \): Angular frequency of the driving force (rad/s),
 - \( t \): Time (s).

-This force adds energy to the system and competes with damping to influence long-term behavior.
+This force adds energy to the system, competing with damping forces and influencing its long-term behavior.
+The amplitude \( F_0 \) determines how much energy is injected into the system, and the frequency \( \omega \) determines how frequently this energy is delivered.

 ---

 #### The Forced Damped Pendulum Equation

-Including the forcing term, the angular equation of motion becomes:
+Including the forcing term, the equation of motion for the pendulum becomes:

 \[
 \frac{d^2\theta}{dt^2} + \frac{b}{m} \frac{d\theta}{dt} + \frac{g}{L} \sin\theta = \frac{F_0}{mL} \cos(\omega t)